keyaria/IOSReviewsApp/README.md

 ## Technical Decisions

 - ViteJS
-    -  Compared to ReactJS it has a fast development server, build times, and framerwork agnositic allowing greater flexibility if applications from other languages are added so I decided to ise it instead of create-react-app.
+    -  Compared to ReactJS it has a fast development server, build times, and framework agnositic allowing greater flexibility if applications from other languages are added, so I decided to use it instead of create-react-app.

 - Interfaces on FE
     - Allows for code to become module and have Services/APP that are based on functionality.
 Users can add more services/interfaces based on implementations(ex.
 Adding FE for a Android reviews Application).

 - Repository Pattern On BE
     - In order to seperate Application Logic from Database Logic and show a clear flow of how data is being moved
-    - Can be further expanaded for a Domain Driven Design and Scalability
+    - Can be further expanded for a Domain Driven Design and Scalability

 Packages added on BE